a8ksh4/PyChorder/README.md

 * Arrow keys, home, end, pgup, pgdn navigation.
 * Reporting battery voltage on the serial device from an analog pin.
 * Generating key combinations as a single action.
 E.g. '_alta' will generate an alt+tab key press.
+* Game mode for a specific layer with chording disabled to reduce keypress latency.

 To be added shortly or if needed:
 * System command execution triggered from keypress (via the service)